-Final Thoughts
+Final thoughts

 I hope this information inspires you to create an implementation plan to move from being a training provider to a strategic business partner.

-If you want more specific suggestions, register on our website, kirkpatrickpartners.com, to access over 100 free resources available there.

-If you want to get on the fast track, please consider registering for Kirkpatrick bronze and silver certification programs.
+If you want more specific suggestions, register on our website, kirkpatrickpartners.com, to access the many free resources available there.
+If you want to get on the fast track, please consider registering for our bronze and silver certification programs.